izikeros/blog/content/posts/notes/add_huggingface_models_to_ollama.md

 ---
-Title: How to add HuggingFace model to ollama
-Slug: how-to-add-huggingface-model-to-ollama
+Category: note
 Date: 2024-06-12
 Modified: 2024-06-12
+Slug: how-to-add-huggingface-model-to-ollama
 Status: published
+Summary: Learn how to download and integrate HuggingFace language models into Ollama by creating a modelfile with specific parameters and running the model using the Ollama command.
+ai_summary: true
+Title: How to add HuggingFace model to ollama
 tags:
   - ollama
   - huggingface